Attendance

 85% | 29 | 6 weeks | 150 |

-Five Foundations of Effective Attendance Practice:
+Five Foundations of Effective Attendance Practice

-Allens Croft Primary School and Resource Base expects all pupils to attend school regularly and supports parents/carers and children to achieve this.
 The school has adopted the Five Foundations of Effective Attendance Practice framework: a staged approach to managing pupil attendance.
 The aim of the Five Foundations strategy is to ensure children do not become persistent absentees and parents/carers are supported to prevent this.

 Any absence (including authorised absence) from school is an absence; if a child has 19 school days absence (10% of the academic year) in one academic year, they are considered a persistent absentee.
 Good attendance and punctuality is vital to a child’s success in education.

-The stages to managing attendance:
+The stages to managing attendance

 Stage 1 – A stage 1 letter is sent when a pupil has had 5 days absence in the year advising parents/carers of the concern surrounding their child’s attendance.